Tag Archives: Poetry

 for it will always rise

-bask in its warmth and promise
+rest a while in its warmth and promise

 The Sun is the source of all life on Earth.
 It represents optimism and abundance.
 It radiates with warmth and vitality.
 The Sun also represents creativity.
 Sunflowers, one of my favorite flowers, represent happiness, loyalty, and longevity.
 Young sunflowers move to face the sun, thus the name, “sunflower.”
 Perhaps, that’s why I’m drawn to them 🙂